Sex offender fatally shot 6, then killed self, official says

 Now family members of the victims are asking why McFadden, sentenced to 20 years in 2003 for first-degree rape in the sexual assault of a 17-year-old, was freed three years early, in part for good behavior, despite facing new charges that he used a contraband cell phone in 2016 to trade nude photos with the woman, then 16.
 He was released in 2020 after 16 years and nine months, even though the charges could send him back to prison for many years if convicted.

-“And they rushed him out of prison.
-How?" asked Mayo.
-She said she was told that her daughter and her grandchildren, Rylee Elizabeth Allen, 17; Michael James Mayo, 15; and Tiffany Dore Guess, 13, were all shot to death.
+"And they rushed him out of prison.
+How?" asked Janette Mayo.
+She said she was told that her daughter, Holly Guess, 35, and her grandchildren, Rylee Elizabeth Allen, 17; Michael James Mayo, 15; and Tiffany Dore Guess, 13, were all shot to death.

 “Oklahoma failed to protect families.
-And because of that my children -- my daughter and my grandchildren -- are all gone,” Mayo told The Associated Press.
+And because of that my children -- my daughter and my grandchildren -- are all gone,” Mayo said.
 "I’ve lost my daughter and my grandchildren and I’m never going to get to see ’em, never going to get to hold them, and it’s killing me.”

 Justin Webster, who said he allowed his 14-year-old Ivy Webster to join a sleepover at the McFadden home not knowing anything about the man's past, raised similar concerns about McFadden's release.